-- Article 82 (1) If a trust agreement agent falls under one of the following items, the Prime Minister may rescind the trust agreement agent's Article 67, paragraph (1) registration or may order the suspension of all or part of its services during a fixed period of no longer than six months: - (i) it comes to fall under one of the items of Article 70 (excluding item (ii), (b)); - (ii) it is discovered to have gained its Article 67, paragraph (1) registration by wrongful means; - (iii) it violates a law or regulation or a disposition by the Prime Minister which is based on a law or regulation; - (iv) it acts in a way that harms the public interest. - (2) If the officer of a trust agreement agent comes to fall under one of clauses (a) through (h) of Article 5, paragraph (2), item (viii), or engages in conduct that falls under item (iii) of the preceding paragraph, the Prime Minister may order the trust agreement agent to dismiss that officer.
+- Article 82 (1) If a trust agreement agent falls under one of the following items, the Prime Minister may revoke the trust agreement agent's registration as referred to in Article 67, paragraph (1) or may order the suspension of all or part of its services during a fixed period of no longer than six months: - (i) it comes to fall under one of the items of Article 70 (excluding item (ii), (b)); - (ii) it is discovered to have gained its registration as referred to in Article 67, paragraph (1) by wrongful means; - (iii) it violates a law or regulation or a disposition by the Prime Minister which is based on a law or regulation; - (iv) it acts in a way that harms the public interest. - (2) If the officer of a trust agreement agent comes to fall under one of clauses (a) through (h) of Article 5, paragraph (2), item (viii), or engages in conduct that falls under item (iii) of the preceding paragraph, the Prime Minister may order the trust agreement agent to dismiss that officer.